nerc-project/nerc-docs/docs/other-tools/apache-spark/spark.md

     cd /usr/local/spark

     # Start all hosts (nodes) including master and workers
-    sudo ./sbin/start-all.sh
+    ./sbin/start-all.sh
     ```

     !!! info "How to Stop All Spark Cluster"
-        To stop all of the Spark cluster nodes, execute the following command from
+        To stop all of the Spark cluster nodes, execute `./sbin/stop-all.sh`
-        `/usr/local/spark`:
-        ```sh
-        sudo ./sbin/stop-all.sh
-        ```
+        command from `/usr/local/spark`.

 ## Connect to the Spark WebUI